-Alternative 1 (No Action) would not establish a trip limit for the FLEC management zone in the winter months (November through February), which could result in a shorter season if the rate of harvest increases without trip limits.
+Alternative 1 (No Action) would not establish a trip limit for the Atlantic Southern Zone in the winter months (November through February), which could result in a shorter season if the rate of harvest increases without trip limits.
 The 75-fish per vessel trip limit in Alternatives 2 and 3 would be expected to benefit fishermen by maintaining a similar trip limit as the trip limit in place currently, and to help lengthen the season.
 However, as discussed in Section 4.5.1, under most possible season 1 quotas when compared to landings in most of the past several fishing years, there will likely not be an early closure in any case.
 The step-down in Alternative 3 would likely help decrease the likelihood of an in-season closure, but only in years when landings are higher than normal (such as the 2009/2010 fishing year).
 Implementing the step-down when 75% of the season 1 quota has been met after a specific date (Option 3b) instead at any time during the season 1 (Option 3a) may delay any benefits of lengthening the season, if the step-down is not implemented early enough to slow the rate of harvest.

-Similarly, the proposed trip limit and potential step-up in Alternative 4 would likely be beneficial to the commercial fleet in the Southern Zone and help to maintain accessible as under the current trip limit levels.
-As discussed in Section 4.5.1, it is likely that the step-up would not result in an early closure under any potential ACLs/quotas.
+Similarly, the trip limit, and potential step-up in the trip limit, proposed in Alternative 4 and its options would likely be beneficial to the commercial fleet in the Southern Zone and help to maintain access to the resource at a similar level as under the current trip limit system.
+As discussed in Section 4.5.1, it is likely that the step-up in the trip limit would not result in an early closure under any potential ACLs/quotas.